 Hive North is delighted to have the continued support and friendship of our patrons.

-Julie Hesmondhalgh has been a huge supporter of Hope since our inception in 2004.
+Julie Hesmondhalgh has been a huge supporter of Hive North since our inception in 2004 as Hope Theatre Company.
 We asked Julie to be Patron not only because her of her work as an actress but because she actively promotes equality and diversity in all her work.
 As television’s first trangender character in Coronation Street, Julie changed perceptions and challenged attitudes, making Hayley one of the shows most beloved characters.

 Julie presented our first Out/LOUD DVD for schools and in 2010 she introduced our production of The Laramie Project – 10 Years Later at The Lowry.